pratyushaj/exhaustivity/README.md

 Investigating the extent to which the QUD and/or a speaker's prior beliefs modulate exhaustivity inference of non-generic statements (i.e. "I had a salad for dinner last night")

+## Research question: To what extent do prior beliefs and the locally determined QUD play a role in ad-hoc inference?

 ## Exhaustivity inference versus scalar implicature

 Exhaustivity inference: "I had a salad for dinner" --> "I had a salad for dinner, and nothing else"